flindeberg/go-cidrman/README.md

 ## Where are we now?

 IPv6 merge support has been in the `main` branch since Mar 2022.
+The `ipv6-additions` branch was created to create a **PR** into the original project for the IPv6 merge support.

 As of Apr 2022 the `merge-experimental` branch was used to merge the old work in `ipv6-experimental` with the new stuff in `main`.
 At that point `ipv6-experimental` was removed as it's not relevant in this fork any more.